pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 Let's say we want to find out all genes that contains a variant and all variants that are located within a gene.
 What do we want to do first?
 Take a look at the vcf file.
 That is the one that contains all the variants.
 Then look at the gff file, which contains the genes and other annotations.
 Finally, take a look at the DNA sequence.
 You will need to combine all three to answer the question.
 Also, to make this faster, lets just look at **chromosome 4**, which means we have to extract that data as well.

 ### What do we need to get
-* Fles containing only chromosome 4
+* Files containing only chromosome 4
 * Positions for SNPs and INDELs
 * Positions for genes and CDSs
 * Separation of variants (SNPs and INDELs) into two groups, inside and outside genes (and CDSs)